kimjoy2002/StS2Hoshino/README.md

 - Ammo: Most attacks including basic attacks consume 1 ammo.
 Starts with 4 ammo.
 - Reload: Spent ammo can always be reloaded as a free action by spending 1 energy.
 There are cards that gain block or have synergy effects when reloading.
 - Shield: Shield is a type of block that does not disappear.
 It can stack with normal block.
 - Entry: The countdown mechanic from the original mod has been changed to Entry, which always triggers.
-It activates immediately when the card is drawn from the deck or added to the hand.
+It activates immediately when the card is drawn from the Draw Pile or added to the hand.
 - Out of Ammo: When ammo is 0, using the card triggers an additional effect.

 ## Card Count